-Making sugar-free low-carb ketchup is unbelievably easy.
+Making sugar-free low-carb and keto ketchup is unbelievably easy.
 Just combine all ingredients, mix well and you’re ready to dig in — or dip in!
 No cooking, no compromises, full taste, little carbs.
 The secret spice makes this ketchup piquant and tasty!

-Tips for making the low-carb ketchup
+Tips for making the low-carb and keto ketchup

 We are talking about a super simple and easy recipe, absolutely no tricks needed in preparing this thing!
 Even the ketchup is ready in a snap, it’s a good idea to let it stand in the fridge for a couple of hours or even overnight so that all the flavors get deeper.
 The ketchup really tastes even better on the next day.